jamesmerize/pycoach/index.md

 # Easy Way To Master Python

-Free Python Programming Learning resources for everyone
+Learn Python Programming in just 12 weeks from an industry expert, all from the comfort of your home.